ItalyStrap/theme-json-generator/README.md

 ## Basic Usage

-This package must be used only for development purpose, using it in production is not recommended because of performance reasons.
+This package **must be used only for development** purpose, using it in production it is not recommended because of performance reasons.
 The files need to be already generated when you are in production.
 All JSON files act as a cache, do not even think to generate them on the fly.
-So, do not use this package in production.
+So, **do not use this package in production**.

 This package add CLI commands to initialize, generate and validate JSONs files.